brooth/jeta-site/mysite/home/markdown/home.md

 	    private static final Logger logger = LoggerFactory.getLogger(LogSample.class);
 	}

 The second approach instigates copy-paste.
-It's often forgotten to replace the class name, so many loggers might have incorrect names.
+It's often forgotten to replace the class name, so loggers might have incorrect names.
 The first code snippet doesn't cause any issues and `logger` has a name `LogSample` as you expect.

-Refer to the [user's guide](/guide) to find more.
+Refer to the [user's guide](/guide) to find more features.

 Installation (gradle):
 ----------------------